 Pick distance is the travel distance a picker (worker, who is responsible for the item retrieval within order fulfillment) must undertake to retrieve items from distribution center shelves from one or multiple orders.

-order picking methods
+Order picking methods comparison

 Picking Smarter Routes